How to Insure Your Home Against Mold

-Q. What provisions in a typical homeowners insurance policy will cover mold removal?
+Q. What provisions in a typical homeowners insurance policy covers mold removal?
 Is an extra premium required?

-A. Mold, fungus, and dry or wet rot are generally covered only if it is the result of damage to something that is caused by a covered peril on your insurance policy.
-However, if mold starts to grow in your home because of improper or inadequate home maintenance, then the policy will not provide coverage.
+A. Generally, mold, fungus and dry or wet rot are covered only if they result from damage to something caused by a covered peril.
+However, if mold starts to grow in your home because of improper or inadequate home maintenance, the policy does not provide coverage.

-There are many instances in which your policy will tackle mold issues.
-Let’s say you are gone on vacation when a drain backs up, soaking your carpeting.
+Your homeowners policy tackles mold issues in many instances.
+Let’s say you are on vacation when a drain backs up, soaking your carpeting.
 By the time you discover the damage a week later, mold has started to grow.
-If your home policy has Back Up of Sewer, Drain, and Sump Pump Coverage, MetLife Auto & Home would pay the costs to repair or replace the carpeting—and, in the process, clean any mold—up to the appropriate limit of insurance.
-In some states, Back Up coverage is optional, in others it’s automatically provided.
-Check your policy’s Declarations to confirm whether you have this valuable coverage and the limit on how much it will pay.
-We offer various limits from $2,000 to $250,000 in nearly all states.
+If your policy has Back Up of Sewer, Drain and Sump Pump Coverage, MetLife Auto & Home pays the costs to repair or replace the carpeting—and clean any mold—up to the insurance limit.
+In some states, Back Up coverage is optional; in others it’s automatically provided.
+Check your policy’s declarations to confirm whether you have this valuable coverage and the limit on how much it pays.
+Various limits, from $2,000 to $250,000, are offered in nearly all states.

 The presence of mold makes even the simplest situation complicated; coverages and limits vary from state to state.
-Contact your MetLife Auto & Home® representative for answers specific to your policy.
+Contact your MetLife Auto & Home representative for specific answers relating to your policy.